Basajaun: Comparative mythology

 The Basajaun (var. basojaun, basayaun) is considered a variety of "wild man", or the Basa Andre with "wild woman", each comparable with the ogre and ogress.
-Various cultures across Europe have their own unique concept of the "wild man", with distinct names and folklore.
+Various cultures across Europe have their own unique concept of the "wild man" with distinct names and folklore.

 A comparison has been made between Basajaun and the Roman god Silvanus, (Note: Leeming citing Blazquiez, "Basque Religion" Translated by Erica Melzer, in The Encyclopedia of Religion.
-2:80) although it is the salvan or salvang the wild man of Lombardy which is linguistically derived from Silvanus.
-Silvanus was more fully known as "Silvanus sylvestris deus", protector of forests and plantations, and "Silvanus agrestis", who safeguarded shepherds from harm.
+2:80) although it is the salvan or salvang, the wild man of Lombardy, which is linguistically derived from Silvanus.
+Silvanus was more fully known as "Silvanus sylvestris deus" who protected forests and plantations and "Silvanus agrestis" who safeguarded shepherds from harm.
 This pattern is also common among the different variations of the wild man myth.

 Like the Jentil, the Basajaun is a large, hairy, wild man who lived in dark jungles and deep caves, but unlike them, he is very wise.
 The Basajaun is said to have been among the last of the surviving Jentilak during the arrival of Christianity.
 He is presented as the protective genius of the flocks, and when a storm approaches, he roars for the shepherds to protect the flock.
 He also prevents wolves from getting close to the herd.
 He has also been depicted as a fearsome and evil man of great strength.

-Similarity between the Brazilian legendary creature pé de garrafa ("bottle foot") which leaves footprints like the bottom of a bottle, and the round footprinted (as described by Vinson) has also been noted by Luís da Câmara Cascudo.
+Similarity between the Brazilian legendary creature pé de garrafa ("bottle foot") which leaves footprints like the bottom of a bottle and the round footprinted basajaun (as described by Vinson) has also been noted by Luís da Câmara Cascudo.